kwroldan/code-analysis-exercise-15/README.md

 * Keep coming up with new inputs until you're confident that you know how the function works.
 * Write a summary of what the function does.

+*SUMMARY*
+1) The function takes an input of a person and a pet name.
+2) The function iterates on every item in the array of `person` and checks the `dog.name` against the entered `petName`.
+3) If there is a match, the function returns `dog` object.

 ```js
 function (person, petName){
   for (let dog of person.dogs){